Montvydas/translatesubs/README.md

   <img src="translated_example.png">
 </p>

+If you're learning Japanese - good news, because the tool has support for japanese!
+And since the tool allows displaying pronunciation instead of original writing, you don't need to know the alphabet neither.
+If you love watching Anime, then can use `kitsunekko.net` to download the japanese subtitles and then set option `--orig_pronunciation`, which instead of displaying the japanese writing, will display the pronunciation!
+I prefer this tool over something like `animelon.com`, since there English translation does not match the Japanese one and is fit only when you know Japanese very well.

 # Installation

-The package lives in PyPI, thus you can install it thorugh pip.
+The package lives in PyPI, thus you can install it through pip.
 The tool is then accessible through terminal:

     pip install translatesubs
     translatesubs -h